-One of the objectives in this course is to give you an opportunity to sharpen your written and oral communication skills.
+One of the objectives of this course is to give you an opportunity to sharpen your written and oral communication skills.
 As you start your career (some in a few short months,) you will almost immediately start writing memoranda, letters, reports and other documents.
 The better you write the better you will communicate and impress people.

 Good writing takes practice and a good understanding of the structure of the language.
 I do not claim to know the grammar better than you, nor do I claim to be an English teacher.
 I will simply challenge you to improve your writing and offer some guidance in doing it.